codetopiacommunity/codetopia-resource-hub/README.md

 ## Introduction

-Whether you're a seasoned developer refining your skills or a tech enthusiast eager to explore the wonders of technology, the Codetopia Learning Hub is your gateway to a wealth of resources.
+Whether you're a seasoned developer refining your skills or a tech enthusiast eager to explore the wonders of technology, the Codetopia resource hub is your gateway to a wealth of resources.

 ## Roadmaps